 Among these two, Business VPNs are widely used worldwide, and it is legal to use them.
 This type of VPN helps create a tunnel between the client and the business intranet, which helps access the confidential files of a business safely.

 Commercial VPNs are the ones that have faced a ban by the governments, but the Western parts of the globe have legalized their use.
 They keep the online data and IP addresses private and help users cross geo-restrictions.
-This policy of privacy using VPNs are considered valid and legal.
+This policy of privacy using VPNs is considered valid and legal.
 Similarly, crossing geo-restrictions isn't illegal as content creators impose it to monetize their content.

 Note: Using a VPN for illegal means or violating the government's laws can be found illegal, where the user will be guilty, not the VPN service provider.